Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type |  Description
 --------- | ---- | -------
-MerchantId* |  |  The unique id (GUID) of the merchant in which the order is registered or placed OrderId* |  |  The order id of the current shipment item AWBNumber* |  |  The air way bill number generated for the shipment CourierName* |  |  The courier service used for shipment ShipDate* |  |  The date on which the order is shipped in `dd/mm/yy` format ShipmentType* |  |  The type of shipment.
-Values: normal, LocationRefCode* |  |  Location reference code of the order fulfillment store lineitems* |  |  The details of each line item.
-Specify `OrderLineId` and `Quantity` ShipmentTrip |  |  Provide more details details of the shipping using the parameters specified below.
+MerchantId* | string |  The unique id (GUID) of the merchant in which the order is registered or placed OrderId* | int |  The order id of the current shipment item AWBNumber* | string |  The air way bill number generated for the shipment CourierName* | string |  The courier service used for shipment ShipDate* | date |  The date on which the order is shipped in `dd/mm/yy` format ShipmentType* | enum |  The type of shipment.
+Current supported value: normal, LocationRefCode* | string |  Location reference code of the order fulfillment store lineitems* | - |  The details of each line item.
+Specify `OrderLineId` and `Quantity` ShipmentTrip | - |  Provide more details details of the shipping using the parameters specified below.
 You can use this if applicable for the current merchant
-RiderID |  |  Specify the rider id as available in the merchant system RiderCode |  |  Specify the rider code as available in the merchant system TripRefNo |  |  Specify the trp reference number as per the merchant system VehicleNumber |  |  Specify the vehicle number delivery vehicle Attributes |  |  Specify any additional information such as delivery guy's mobile number
+RiderID | int |  Specify the rider id as available in the merchant system RiderCode | string |  Specify the rider code as available in the merchant system TripRefNo | string |  Specify the trp reference number as per the merchant system VehicleNumber | string |  Specify the vehicle number delivery vehicle Attributes | - |  Specify any additional information such as delivery guy's mobile number